Skip to content

 Legitimate interest

-Your reps are allowed to cold call prospects on the grounds of legitimate interest.
+Your SDRs are allowed to cold call prospects on the grounds of legitimate interest depending on the targeted jurisdiction.
 However, this can be overridden by the prospects’ right to not be contacted.

 So, how do you ensure your cold calling is GDPR compliant?

-• Set up clear roles and rules that adhere to the GDPR requirements of handling personal data.
+• Set up clear roles and rules that adhere to the GDPR requirements for handling personal data.

 • Record conversations and store them securely.

-• Get proof of consent if your leads are coming from a third party.
+• Get proof of consent if your leads are from a third party.

 • Ensure there is legitimate interest before calling prospects.